-1. All newly annexed areas shall come into the City zoned for agriculture use or greenbelt/open-space.-- - Allow parcels smaller than five acres in size to be annexed into River Heights under the agricultural zone. - 3.
-Any County annexed designated property to be zoned from Agricultural to SFR or PUD. - 2.4.3 Goal: Maintain an attractive, aesthetically pleasing community with open spaces available for public use.
+- 1. All newly annexed areas land shall continue to come into the City zoned for agricultureal use or greenbelt/open space. - 2.
+Allow parcels smaller than five acres in size to be annexed into River Heights under the agricultural zone. - 2.4.3 Goal: Maintain an attractive, aesthetically pleasing community with open spaces available for public use.

 - 1. Encourage private landowners to preserve open space. - 2.
-Use Secondary water for watering of landscapes and greenery. - 3.
-Require new subdivisions to set aside land for city parks either by paying an impact fee for parks or by requiring that land be dedicated to the - 4.
-Require a 30% green space buffer zone for any new development which is adjacent to a transportation corridor. - 5.
+Use secondary water for watering of landscapes and greenery. - 3.
+Require new subdivisions to set aside land for city parks either by paying an impact fee for parks or by requiring that land be dedicated to the City for parkland. - 4.
+Require a 30 foot green space buffer zone for any new development which is adjacent to a collector street. - 5.
 All new roads to run in a grid pattern for uniform vehicular traffic control, where possible. - 6.
-Encourage citizens to reduce air pollution through decreased driving and increased bicycle and pedestrian travel. - Encourage citizens to adhere to the "no idling" vehicular laws. - 8.
-Encourage citizens to adhere to air quality conditions and heed recommendations to not burning on "yellow" and "red" pollution days.
+Encourage citizens to reduce air pollution through decreased driving and increased bicycle and pedestrian travel. - 7.
+Encourage citizens to adhere to the "no idling" vehicular laws. - 8.
+Encourage citizens to adhere to air quality conditions and heed recommendations to not burning on "yellow" and "red" pollution days. - 9.
+Encourage citizens to be mindful of limited landfill and energy resources and therefore, recycle as much as possible. - 10.
+Preserve City ewned property at Stewart Hill, adjacent to Providence City Cemetery, for future park/open space.

-- 9. Encourage citizens to be mindful of limited landfill and energy resources and therefore, recycle as much as possible. - 10.
-Preserve City ewned property at Stewart Hill, adjacent to Providence City Cemetery, for future park/open space. - 2.4.4 Goal: The City boundary should ultimately go east to the Logan City boundary U.S.
+- 2.4.4 Goal: The City boundary should ultimately go east to the Logan City boundary U.S.

-Forest Service land boundary and should go south to Spring Creek, continue west along Spring Creek to Providence and Logan on the west.
+Ferest Service land boundary and should go south to Spring Creek, continue west along Spring Creek to Providence and Logan on the west.
 River Heights needs to consider adjacent land for potential annexation.
 These considerations may include best use and fit for the environment of the community. - 2.4.5 Goal: Maintain a plan for excessive storm water runoff.